 Loveless: Well isn't that a coincidence.
 I kinda missed me too!

-Redwall's Emperor Ublaz Mad Eyes is self-obsessed to the point that he thinks it's perfectly reasonable to put all his manpower (or beastpower) into attacking a small and unimportant tribe several thousand miles away so he can have their family heirloom of six pink pearls.
-Just because he thinks they'd make a pretty crown for him, not because they're magical or anything.note (As it turns out, they may be, but not in a useful way.)
+- Redwall's Emperor Ublaz Mad Eyes is self-obsessed to the point that he thinks it's perfectly reasonable to put all his manpower (or beastpower) into attacking a small and unimportant tribe several thousand miles away so he can have their family heirloom of six pink pearls.
+Just because he thinks they'd make a pretty crown for him, not because they're magical or anything.note

-Angel is viewed as narcissistic in the show and his spin-off show turns that into a Running Gag.
-On the DVD Commentary for "Billy", the writers admit they enjoy writing scenes showcasing Angel's "narcissism".
+- Angel is viewed as narcissistic in the show and his spin-off show turns that into a Running Gag.
+On the DVD Commentary for "Billy", the writers admit they enjoy writing scenes showcasing Angel's "narcissism," although Angel's willingness to be self-sacrificing shows he cannot be a Narcissist in terms of the disorder.
+He has empathy, and is anything but self-centered.
 The Running Gag in series 2 builds to the finale arc where he finds himself in an alternate dimension.
-While the gang discusses their plight, Angel can be seen in the background utterly distracted by his reflection.
+While the gang discusses their plight, Angel can be seen in the background utterly distracted by his reflection— which in our dimension he as a vampire cannot see.
 Once the gang has recovered from the shock of seeing him being able to reflect at all, Lorne has to forcibly drag him away from the mirror.

 Lorne: "Come on, Gorgeous, you can stare at yourself in my grandmother's glass eye."